-US-CERT reminds users to remain vigilant when browsing online this holiday season.
-E-cards from unknown senders may contain malicious links.
+US-CERT reminds users to remain vigilant when browsing or shopping online this holiday season.
+Ecards from unknown senders may contain malicious links.
 Fake advertisements or shipping notifications may deliver infected attachments.
-Spoofed e-mail messages and fraudulent posts on social networking sites may request support for phony causes.
+Spoofed email messages and fraudulent posts on social networking sites may request support for phony causes.

-To avoid seasonal campaigns that could result in security breaches, identity theft, or financial loss, US-CERT encourages users to take the following action:
+To avoid seasonal campaigns that could result in security breaches, identity theft, or financial loss, users are encouraged to take the following actions:

-- Approach similar content with caution.
-Do not follow unsolicited links or download attachments from unknown sources.
+- Avoid following unsolicited links or downloading attachments from unknown sources.

-- Refer to our security Tips to learn more about Shopping Safely Online, Avoiding Social Engineering and Phishing Attacks, and Protecting Personal Internet-Enabled Devices.
+- Refer to our security Tips to learn more about Shopping Safely Online and Avoiding Social Engineering and Phishing Attacks.

-- Visit the Federal Trade Commission's Consumer Information page on Charity Scams for more information on this subject.
+- Visit the Federal Trade Commission's Consumer Information page on Charity Scams.

 - File a complaint with the FBI's Internet Crime Complaint Center (IC3).